Semaine sanglante: Tuesday, 23 May

 On the 23rd, the Commune built or strengthened barricades by pulling up the paving stones of the Paris streets.
 Early in the morning, the French Army resumed its offensive toward the east.
 The army had learned important lessons in street fighting during the 1848 French Revolution, particularly the way to overcome barricades.
 Instead of attacking them head-on, the army moved slowly and systematically, tunneling through walls of buildings around the barricades and positioning soldiers on the upper floors of buildings to fire at the barricades from above.
 In most cases, the barricades that were outflanked were quickly abandoned.
 The National Guard also tried the same strategy but lacked the tools and manpower to tunnel through interior walls.

 The strongest resistance against the French Army on the 23rd was in Montmartre, where the Commune had originally been launched.
 Extensive barricades had been built at Place Blanche and at Place Saint Jacques.
-A large number of cannon had been captured by the National Guard from the army at Montmartre at the beginning of the Commune, and they were still there, but without ammunition.
+A large number of cannons had been captured by the National Guard from the army at Montmartre at the beginning of the Commune, and they were still there, but without ammunition.
 Commune soldiers at Place Clichy and Place des Abbesses were able to repulse several attacks by the army, but the Imperial German Army, which controlled the zone outside the city walls, allowed the French Army to move troops along the city walls to outflank the Commune forces.
 Pleas for reinforcement and munitions for Montmartre were sent to the Commune headquarters at the Hôtel de Ville, but Montmartre received no reinforcements or ammunition; each neighbourhood was left to defend itself.
 By the end of the day, the army effectively controlled half the city, along a line from Montmartre in the north to Parc Montsouris in the south.

 Jarosław Dąbrowski went to the most violent fighting, where he was fatally wounded.
 He died in the ambulance taking him back to the command center.
 His last reported words were, "Do they still say I was a traitor?"

 In the evening the National Guard adopted a new tactic; they began setting fire to the government buildings they still controlled, beginning with the Tuileries Palace.
 A group of arsonists spread through the building, soaking the interior with oil, and setting it on fire.
 The buildings set on fire by the Commune, besides the Hôtel de Ville and Tuileries Palace, included the Palais de Justice (which was also damaged on the outside by artillery fire from the French Army) the Ministry of Finance, the Cour des Comptes, the Palais de la Légion d'Honneur, the Gobelins Manufactory, the Palais d'Orsay. and the commercial piers along the Seine.